 Sub-cooling conditions to guarantee specified performance,

-Impact on performance due to tilt (see Figure 3-2) and adverse elevation (evaporator above condenser),
+Impact on performance due to tilt and adverse elevation,

 Heat leak from condenser to evaporator in off-mode,

 Ability to regulate the evaporator temperature with passive and active methods.

-Passive methods include devices with passive regulation (by-pass) valves in TPL.
+1 Passive methods include devices with passive regulation (by-pass) valves in TPL.
 Active methods include devices with heated/cooled liquid reservoirs, heated regulation valves and TPLs with thermo-electric cooler (TEC) on the liquid reservoir.